danwilliams/terracotta/README.md

 public_assets    = "static"
 ```

+An example is provided, `rustacean-flat-happy.png`, which is available through
+http://localhost:8000/rustacean-flat-happy.png if using the settings in the
+example configuration file.
+This is a protected asset, and so will only be
+served to logged-in users.

 #### Static file options

 When static files are requested, the method by which they are served depends